Uplifting Words for You

 With permission, I have extracted this picture-quote from Quote Master.
 All rights reserved worldwide.

-That morning, I was leaving home to join Starehe Boys' Centre for my high school education when I found Karau beating his wife in his grocery.
-He was beating her mercilessly, as you would see an African peasant farmer hit a sack of maize on their cobs.
-A crowd of people had gathered around to watch the incident, with nobody daring to rescue Karau's wife.
-It was such a riveting scene of domestic violence.
+That morning, I was leaving home to join Starehe Boys' Centre for my high school education when I found Karau beating his wife mercilessly.
+A crowd had gathered to watch the riveting scene of domestic violence, with no one daring to rescue Karau's wife.

-But that's the thing I am discovering about marriage: it's a mystery since I have also heard and read about other couples whose marriages have faltered.
+But that's the thing I am learning about marriage: it's a mystery.
+I have heard about other couples whose marriages faltered.
 There is, for instance, an acquaintance of mine named Benson who works as a guard.
-I happened to befriend him when I was running for a political seat in the 2013 Kenya's general elections.
-Since then, he always greets me every time we meet.

-Surely, marriage is a mystery.
-Bill Clinton points that out in his autobiography when he says that he learnt that marriage, with all its magic and misery, its contentments and disappointments, remains a mystery - not easy for those in it to understand and largely inaccessible to outsiders.
-He adds that he didn't know all that in 1975 when he married Hillary.
-All he knew back then was that he loved Hillary, the life, work and friends they had in common and the promise of what they could do together.
+Indeed, marriage is a mystery.
+Bill Clinton said in his memoir that marriage, with all its magic and misery, contentments and disappointments, remains a mystery - not easy for those in it to understand and largely inaccessible to outsiders.
+When writing the memoir, he admitted not knowing all that when he married Hillary in 1975.
+All he knew back then was that he loved her as well as the life, work and friends they had in common and the promise of what they could do together.

-RECOMMENDATION: If you've enjoyed the above story on having a successful marriage, you might also enjoy another one on "Sex, Love & Relationships" which I wrote last year.
-Just click on that link in blue to dive straight into the story.
+RECOMMENDATION: If you've enjoyed the above story on having a successful marriage, you might also enjoy another one on "Sex, Love & Relationships".

 ---------------------------------------------------------------------